josephWoodland/beer.com/README.md

 - Autoprefixer - I used this extension to add prefixes to my code for added browser support.

-- Font Awesome - I used this extension to intergrate some free icons into the page.
+- Font Awesome - I       used this extension to integrate free icons into the page.

 ## Outside libraries